 If your customer base has increased, your staff may struggle to serve patients quickly and efficiently.
 Due to this, you should consider hiring additional personnel.
 A business loan could be the solution to your staffing shortage!

-Once you receive a loan, you can hire more dental assistants or receptionists, depending on what your practice’s needs are.
-Just think about how much more effective your practice could be with a few more employees!
+Once you receive a loan, you can hire more dental assistants or receptionists, depending on your practice’s needs.
+Just think about how much more effective your dental practice could be with a few more employees!

 2. Utilize Digital Marketing

 If you want to use your business loan to expand your customer base, increase your online presence!